koenighotze/koenighotze.github.io/_posts/2018-02-16-commandline-tool-for-devhints.md

 permalink: /hack/devhints.html
 ---

-After listening to episode 283 of [The Changelog Podcast](https://changelog.com/podcast/283), I decided, that I want to use the awesome cheat sheet repository at [Devhints](https://devhints.io) on the commandline.
+After listening to episode 283 of [The Changelog Podcast](https://changelog.com/podcast/283), I decided that I want to use the awesome cheat sheet repository at [Devhints](https://devhints.io) on the commandline.

-This is what I came up with, if you want to read the cheat sheet for React, just type
+This is what I came up with: if you want to read the cheat sheet for React, just type

 ```bash
 $ hint react